abdul-aziz-mohammed/abdul-aziz-mohammed/README.md

 Software engineer on contract with United Airlines, part of the payments and ticketing team.

-§  I designed process flow diagrams and system architecture for migrating ticketing and payments pipelines to AWS cloud, contributing to a 14% reduction in data processing time
+§  Designed process flow diagrams and system architecture for migrating ticketing and payments pipelines to AWS cloud, contributing to a 14% reduction in data processing time
-§  I developed high-performance APIs and ETL pipelines using Golang and Python, handling over 1 million transactions daily with 99.99% uptime
+§  Developed high-performance APIs and ETL pipelines using Golang and Python, handling over 1 million transactions daily with 99.99% uptime
-§  I implemented real-time data processing with AWS (Lambda, API Gateway, Kinesis), integrating AWS SQS to achieve 99% message delivery reliability, processing over 20,000 messages per minute
+§  Implemented real-time data processing with AWS (Lambda, API Gateway, Kinesis), integrating AWS SQS to achieve 99% message delivery reliability, processing over 20,000 messages per minute
-§  I created fully autonomous Ticket Reissue and Ticket Reshop backend services with a React-based UI, automating the capture and processing of fully paid or unticketed failed PNRs
+§  Created fully autonomous Ticket Reissue and Ticket Reshop backend services with a React-based UI, automating the capture and processing of fully paid or unticketed failed PNRs
-§  I improved Tableau reporting efficiency by implementing automated keyword extraction using Llama 3 LLM, increasing report generation speed by 20%
+§  Improved Tableau reporting efficiency by implementing automated keyword extraction using Llama 3 LLM, increasing report generation speed by 20%
-§  I independently resolved a critical after-hours production issue, preventing potential losses of up to $2.5 million and ensuring continuity of airline ticketing operations
+§  Independently resolved a critical after-hours production issue, preventing potential losses of up to $2.5 million and ensuring continuity of airline ticketing operations
-§  I automated AWS resource provisioning using CloudFormation and Jenkins, integrated with Bitbucket-CloudBees-UCD for seamless CI/CD deployment
+§  Automated AWS resource provisioning using CloudFormation and Jenkins, integrated with Bitbucket-CloudBees-UCD for seamless CI/CD deployment

 ## CERTIFICATIONS